inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

-The `RoleBasedAccessController` type is now declared in the `InterceptingSecurityContext` exchange context type, we also added another normal user and a role-based access controller based on users' groups is now resolved.
+The `RoleBasedAccessController` type is now declared in the `SecurityContext.Intercepted` exchange context type, we also added another normal user and a role-based access controller based on users' groups is now resolved.

 Accessing route `/hello` and `/vip/hello` with different users should provide the following results: